iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ### Inject Malicious Code into the Server Program

-This task involves injecting a piece of malicious code, in its binary format, into the server’s memory, and then use the format string vulnerability to modify the return address field of a function, so when the function returns, it jumps to our injected code.
+This task involves injecting a piece of malicious code, in its binary format, into the server’s memory and then using the format string vulnerability. to modify the return address field of a function, so when the function returns, it jumps to our injected code.

 In order to inject malicious code into the server program, we would need to modify the value that is stored in the return address of the function we are exploiting.
 This lab has been designed in such a way that when the program runs, it prints out certain values for the student.